 The COVID-19 pandemic temporarily reduced the rate of regular employee attrition versus historical levels, creating a more challenging context to our cost targets and increasing the cost of involuntary severance arrangements.
 This also limited the opportunity to redeploy talented employees within Deutsche Bank whose roles were made redundant.
-Requests from regulators to demonstrate moderation in the levels of compensation that we can offer may have put the Group at a disadvantage in attracting and retaining talented employees.
-However, in 2021, staff attrition levels have reverted to pre-pandemic levels and we are particularly focused on developments in the Asia-Pacific region.
-If the attrition rate increases versus historical levels, this may adversely affect our ability to attract and retain talented personnel, particularly in front-office positions that are key to revenue generation and in positions key to improving our control environment.
-Globally, we observe extremely competitive markets for employees, particularly in the United States and India.
+Labor market conditions have significantly tightened and attrition rates in the first nine months of 2022 were above pre-COVID levels.
+Deutsche Bank continues to observe extremely competitive labor markets, particularly in the U.S. and India.
+These effects, coupled with requests from regulators to demonstrate moderation in the levels of compensation that the Group can offer, may put the Group at a disadvantage in attracting and retaining talented employees.
+More broadly, higher global inflation, which is only expected to moderate slowly in 2023 and 2024, may lead to pressure on noninterest expenses and the ability of the Group to meet cost targets.